wustep/journo/README.md

 ### commands
 - ✅ `help` - get list of commands
 - ✅ `set-api-key [Notion API key]` - to add and store an integration API key in .env file
-- ✅ `import-db [Notion Database URL]` - to ingest a database of Notion journal pages, must be shared with the integration
+- ✅ `import-db [Notion Database URL]` - to ingest pages from a Notion database
-- ✅ `import-page [Notion URL]` - to ingest a Notion page, must be shared with the API key
+- ✅ `import-page [Notion URL]` - to ingest a Notion page
 - `import /path/to/text/file` - to ingest a text file
 - ✅ `thoughts` - dump all the ingested files into a list of thoughts, with some different organizational options
   - ✅ `--abc` (alphabetical), `--regex` (filter by regex), `--sentences` (split by sentences), `--newlines` (add newlines), `--dedupe` (skip dupes), `--words` (split by words)